dany1061/3os.org/src/development/git.md

 # Git

-## Untrack files already added to git repository based on .gitignore
+## Untack files already added to git repository based on .gitignore

 Commit all your changes.
 Before proceeding, make sure all your changes are committed, including your .gitignore file.
 Remove everything from the repository.
 To clear your repo, use: